 I’m super proud of my scientific posters, and I’d like to share my design process with you so that you can be proud of your posters too.

 Conference posters are posters that detail your research; you hang them up in conferences so that your peers can learn that you exist and that you are doing good work.
-I’ve been making websites for literally half my life, and it has directly informed the way I approach the design of anything — posters included — which is why I have an unconventional postering style.
-I’ve talked about my poster design process before on social media, but I’ve never detailed it for others to reference.
+I’ve been making websites for most of my life, and it has directly informed the way I approach the design of anything — posters included — which is why I have an unconventional postering style.
+I’ve talked about my poster design process on social media, but I’ve never detailed it for others to reference.
 This is that reference.
 Briefly, the technique is:

-I will first explain the design process, and then I will present a case study where I followed the process from beginning to end.
+I will first explain the design process, and then I will present a case study where I follow the process from beginning to end.
 To get you interested, here is the poster I will walk through later: